 Every time life gets difficult I blame God.
 Each and every time.
 No, internet?
 God’s fault.
-Traffic making me late?
+Is traffic making me late?
 “Why are you doing this to me?!”
 God again.
 I take it personally.
 Like he’s attacking me.
 Punishing me.
 Why not.
 I deserve it.
 Right?
 Hardly.
-Yet that’s the way I interpret it.
+That’s the way I interpret it.
 That’s my default.

-After the blaming, comes the rage.
+After all the blaming is done then comes the rage.
 In a blink of an eye.
 Is the internet down?
 Why not punch the screen?
 That’ll help.
 Followed up by cursing words.
 Yeah, that should do the trick… Now maybe I should kick the counter?
 Good.
 Good.
 My training for the dark side of the force is almost completed…

 For the vast part of my adult life, this is how I’ve reacted.
-First blame God.
+First, blame God.
 Then throw a temper tantrum.
 Followed by shame.
 Lots of shame.
 Pepper on a little guilt and around and around I went on.
-By no means am I proud of this kind of behaviour.
+By no means am I proud of this kind of behavior?

 Am I just like my father?
 No. Do I react to him from time to time?
 Yes.
 Am I proud of this?
 No. Do I want to stop?
 Yes, please.